GoogleCloudPlatform/serverless-log-trigger-demo/gcs-demo/README.md

 gcloud deployment-manager deployments create gcs-log-demo --config gcs_logging_func.yaml
 ```

+Alternatively, you can use [Terraform](https://www.terraform.io/) to deploy the function.
+The `main.tf` file is a Terraform configuration example you can use.

 ### Verify the result

 If you make your testing bucket to public, you will see the public access is gone in a few seconds.